Theatre Erindale 22/23 Season

 Tools: Adobe Illustrator, Photoshop, InDesign & photo archive from client

-My design solution meets both Theatre Erindale’s desired look and feel by encompassing both a modern aesthetic and a vintage aesthetic.
-The design is a balance of a vibrant colour palette, custom geometric numbers, and stamp-like illustrations of student actors/actresses.
-I made each of these stamp-like illustrations from pre-existing photos provided by Theatre Erindale.
+My design solution meets Theatre Erindale’s desired look and feel by encompassing both a modern aesthetic and a vintage aesthetic.
+The design balances a vibrant colour palette, custom geometric numbers, along with stamp-like illustrations of student actors/actresses.
+I made the stamp-like illustrations from pre-existing photos provided by Theatre Erindale.

 The stamp-like illustrations were used to evoke a sense of timeless youthfulness and fun in the spreads for the Main Stage, Studio Series, and Schedule and Directions Pages.
 The stamp-like illustrations of actual student performers promote Theatre Erindale’s theatrical shows by capturing its energy.

-Within my design solution I focus on elements of colour, balance, contrast, scale, negative space, shape, and pattern to enhance the desired look, and to step away from the previous conservative look that was no longer used by Theatre Erindale.
 Further, I included a QR code with brief instructions on the ‘Directions and Parking’ page rather than a conventional map.
 This is to ensure that the relevant information is accessible online for the target audience.

 More projects